nizamphoenix/Approximation-algorithms/README.md

-# Approximation-algorithms
+# Algorithms in R
-A repository of approximation algorithms in R
+A repository of algorithms in R like EM,metropolis,metroplois-hastiings,gibbs,variational bayes.